How to Sign up for MOC:

 - Evidence of Professional Standing which will be assessed with periods of peer review, confirmation of full and unrestricted licensure and hospital credentials.

-- Evidence of Life Long Learning and Self Assessment which will be assessed by two 3-year cycles of 120 credits of Category 1 CMEs that include a minimum of 20 CME credits for self assessment examinations (SAE).
+- Evidence of Life Long Learning and Self Assessment which will be assessed by two 3-year cycles of 120 credits of Category 1 CMEs that include a minimum of 20 CME credits for self assessment examinations (SAE) or equivialant activities.

-- Evidence of Cognitive Expertise which will be assessed by the same secure recertification examination pathways currently in place and required at 10-year intervals.
+- Evidence of Cognitive Expertise which will be assessed by a secure recertification examination pathway currently in place and required at 10-year intervals.

-- Evidence of Performance in Practice which will be assessed by a quality improvement model and include a stringent peer review process.
+- Evidence of Performance in Practice which will be assessed by a case list driven quality improvement process and includes a stringent peer review.

 Please refer to the MOC FAQs for more information.